 Healthcare laws and regulations are rapidly evolving and may change significantly in the future, which could adversely affect our financial condition and results of operations.
-For example, the Affordable Care Act, which includes a variety of healthcare reform provisions and requirements that will become effective at varying times through 2020, substantially changes the way healthcare is financed by both governmental and private insurers, and may significantly impact our industry.
-We may be unable to predict accurately what effect the Affordable Care Act or other healthcare reform measures that may be adopted in the future will have on our business.
+For example, the Affordable Care Act, which includes a variety of healthcare reform provisions and requirements that may become effective at varying times through 2020, substantially changes the way healthcare is financed by both governmental and private insurers, and may significantly impact our industry.
+Since its adoption into law in 2010, the Affordable Care Act has been challenged before the U.S. Supreme Court, and several bills have been and continue to be introduced in Congress to delay, defund or repeal implementation of or amend significant provisions of the Affordable Care Act.
+In addition, there continues to be ongoing litigation over the interpretation and implementation of certain provisions of the law.

+The full impact of recent healthcare reform and other changes in the healthcare industry and in healthcare spending is currently unknown, and we may be unable to predict accurately what effect the Affordable Care Act or other healthcare reform measures that may be adopted in the future will have on our business.